what is falling action in a story?

 Freytag’s falling action is the literary term for the events that occur after the climax of a story.
 These events typically involve the resolution of the conflict and the return to a state of normalcy.

-The falling action may also include a denouement, a brief summary of the events after the resolution.
+The falling action in literature may also include a denouement, a brief summary of the events after the resolution.

 Freytag’s falling action is named after German writer Gustav Freytag, who first described it in his 1852 book Technique of the Drama and is known as Freytag’s Pyramid.